Yifei Ye: Cool Racing (European Le Mans Series)

 In February 2022, Cool Racing announced its driver line-up for 2022.
 Reigning European Le Mans Series LMP2 Champion Ye along with the four-time winner in Le Mans Nicolas Lapierre and 2021 European Le Mans Series LMP3 runner up Niklas Krütten.
 The team also entered the car in the 2022 24 Hours of Le Mans with a revised line-up due to Lapierre's commitments with Alpine in the FIA WEC.
 He was replaced by double IMSA champion Ricky Taylor.
+Ye took the pole position at Spa-Francorchamps and three podiums throughout the championship.